Staff

 This position oversees and provides guidance and support to:

-This is a uniformed position that fills in where needed in the patrol and jail divisions.
+This is a uniformed position that fills in where needed in the patrol and detention divisions.

 Sergeant

-The Storey County Sheriff’s Office Sergeants oversee the day to day activities of deputies in the Patrol, Investigative, and Jail Divisions.
+The Storey County Sheriff’s Office Sergeants oversee the day to day activities of deputies in the Patrol and Detention Divisions.
 They:

 - Conduct uniform and vehicle inspections